-Brushy Creek Municipal Utility District History
+Brushy Creek Municipal Utility District History &

 Today the District includes nearly 2,300 acres in two non-contiguous areas, one lying between Sam Bass Road and F.M.
 1431 (Brushy Creek North) and one area lying mainly between Brushy Creek and F.M.
 620, but also including an area south of F.M.
-620. The primary neighborhoods include Brushy Creek North, Sendero Springs, Brushy Creek South, Hillside, the Villages of Brushy Creek, Cat Hollow, the Meadows, the Woods of Brushy Creek, Highland Horizons and the Enclave at Highland Horizon.
+620. The primary neighborhoods include Brushy Creek North, Sendero Springs, Brushy Creek South, Hillside, Liberty Village/Neenah Oaks, the Villages of Brushy Creek, Hunter Brook, Cat Hollow, the Meadows, the Woods of Brushy Creek, Highland Horizons and the Enclave at Highland Horizon.

 Parts of the District were included in the extra-territorial jurisdictions (ETJ) of both Austin and Round Rock until 1997.
 An act of the legislature that year allowed the District to choose to be in only one ETJ, and the Board of Directors chose to move the entire District into the ETJ of Round Rock.

 The District was originally formed to support development of Brushy Creek North and the original southern development in Brushy Creek South.

 Municipal Utility Districts (MUDs) also have responsibility for providing water and wastewater services as well as recreation.
 More recent legislation has also given MUDs the ability to provide solid waste collection and road construction and maintenance.
 MUDs function similarly to a city but do not have all the broad powers of a city such as zoning and building permitting, nor can it charge franchise taxes or sales taxes.
 A MUD lying in an ETJ of a city can be annexed by that city subject to certain provisions and requirements in the state law.